FlipsideCrypto/sdk/python/README.md

 ## The Details

 ### Executing a Query
-When executing a query the following parameters can be passed in / overriden to the `query` method on the `ShroomDK` object:
+When executing a query the following parameters can be passed into the `query` method on the `ShroomDK` object:

 | Argument               | Description                                                                        | Default Value   |
 |------------------------|------------------------------------------------------------------------------------|-----------------|